 The following are the most important steps that you can take to help your lawn survive winter.

 Winter lawn preparation:

-- Remove debris: Rake your lawn to get rid of autumn leaf litter, twigs, detritus and weeds.
-Do this diligently until the lawn area is free of any detritus and other plant matter that might outgrow the lawn over winter.
+- Remove debris: Rake your lawn to get rid of autumn leaf litter, twigs, debris, and weeds.
+Do this diligently until the lawn area is free of any debris and other plant matter that might outgrow the lawn over winter.

 - Fertilise one last time: Help your lawn get the most out of the last growing weeks with a layer of lawn fertiliser.
 Organic fertiliser is always best.